 Unless you first sell the controlling lawyer based on his or her self-interest, you're likely to get lots of smiling, head nodding and creative excuses, but little action ("I've left messages, but nothing yet."
 "His calendar is a killer right now.")

-Of the two human motivators - opportunity for gain and fear of loss - the latter is the stronger by far.
+Of the two human motivators - opportunity for gain and fear of loss - fear is the stronger by far.

 You must show the controlling lawyer how a problem inherent to the client's business situation contains a need that your additional service will satisfy.
 Therefore, your colleague's failure to introduce you and your insight into the problem is actually a failure to help the client.
 At some point, somebody else will initiate this discussion, and the client will wonder why it wasn't your firm.

-This represents a much larger threat to the relationship than the (relatively) minor risk of potential client reaction to your cross-sale approach.
 The final threat is that, if not you, somebody else will solve this problem.
 As long as the underlying business problem remains unresolved, it's an easy point of entry for a competing lawyer.
+The risk of providing a potential entry point for a competitor represents a much larger threat to the relationship than the (relatively) minor risk of potential client reaction to your cross-sale approach.

 What you've just done is conduct a simple version of our Cost of Doing Nothing discipline.
 Before you pointed all this out to him, your colleague may have felt he had nothing to lose by maintaining the status quo.
 He now realizes that doing nothing, i.e., not introducing you, creates unnecessary and unacceptable forms of risk.